 Passport eligibility depends upon Portuguese citizenship.
 If you are a foreign resident and you want to become a Portuguese citizen, you must have lived in Portugal for six years, including one year with permanent residency.
 However, this lessens to three years if you have been married or in a legal partnership with a Portuguese citizen for three years.

 In addition to this, you will need to have sufficient knowledge of the Portuguese language and have not been jailed for any serious crimes.
-See our guide to Portuguese citizenship for more information.
+See even more in our guide to Portuguese citizenship for details.

 You can apply for your passport at any of the following places: